musikid/pjdfstest/book/src/test-declaration.md

 # Test declaration

-Test cases have the same anatomy than usual Rust tests, that is `unwrap`ing `Result`s and using assertion macros (`assert` and `assert_eq`), the exception being that it should take a `&mut TestContext` parameter.
+Test cases have the same structure than usual Rust tests, that is `unwrap`ing `Result`s and using assertion macros (`assert` and `assert_eq`), the exception being that it should take a `&mut TestContext` parameter.
 It might also take a `FileType` argument if required.